madfish-solutions/tezos-multisig/tests.md

 Scenario 1: Test make proposal:

-- 1 proposal
+[x] 1 proposal
-- 4 proposals
+[x] 4 proposals

 Scope: Test different kinds of proposals.
 Action: Invoke the Propose entrypoint.
 Test Notes and Preconditions: Make sure the transfer, invoke smat contract and batch of operations can be proposed.
 Verification Steps: Verify the proposal is added regardless of the content.

-Scenario 1: Test make proposal:
+Scenario 1: Test make proposal of:

+- transfer
+- invoke contract
-- from one of the admins
+- batch of operations
-- from one without admin permissions

 Scope: Test different expiration period of proposals.
 Action: Invoke the Propose entrypoint.